stat6250-s17/course-questions-wiki/week-02/README.md

 * *Question (aalshehry−stat6250):* Where and how to use YEARCUTOFF option?
 - Question (lzhao4−stat6250):  YEARCUTOFF= option has no effect in some cases?
 - Answer (lzhao4−stat6250): The YEARCUTOFF= option has no effect when processing dates with four-digits years, processing dates already stored as SAS date values, and displaying dates with SAS date formats.
+- Question (yyan11−stat6250): Does the YEARCUTOFF= option affectdate values that have four-digit years?
+- Answer (yyan11−stat6250): No, the YEARCUTOFF= option doesn't affect date values that have four-digit years.

 [Course Textbook Chapter 2, Problem 7]
 * *Question (aalshehry−stat6250):* How to save your dataset in the permanent library?
 - Question (lzhao4−stat6250): How to correctly assign a SAS libref?
+- Question (yyan11−stat6250): How long are Librefs?
+- Answer (yyan11−stat6250): Librefs must be 1 to 8 characters long, must begin with a letter or underscore, and can contain only letters, numbers, or underscores.